Why Is The Bog Turtle Endangered In New Jersey?

 Furthermore, the removal of individual turtles from their natural habitat disrupts the ecological balance of wetland ecosystems.
 Bog turtles play an important role in their habitats as seed dispersers and consumers of invertebrates.
 Their absence can have cascading effects on plant communities and other wildlife that rely on their presence.

-Read Also: How Do Mud Turtles Mate?
+Read Also: How Many Eggs Do Painted Turtles Lay

 How does the endangered status of the bog turtle impact the ecosystem in New Jersey?